KTH/integral-reader-test/README.md

 ## Running

 Given a file environment containing environment variables as mentioned above, the image can be run with docker run as in this example.
+There is an `evironment.in` skeleton for your convenience.

 ```
-docker run --name=integral-reader-test \
+docker run --env-file=environment kthse/integral-reader-test:latest
-    --hostname=integral-ug-propagator \
-    --network=integral_isolated_nw \
-    --env-file=environment \
-    integral-reader-test:latest
 ```